Why choose Biology?

 - We have extensive links with local industry, research institutes, universities other educational institutions.
 We provide visits to places of biological interest and have a programme of speakers for enrichment and extension.

-- The department has strong links with the Society of Biology and other learned societies and many of their activities and events are attended by students.
+- The department has strong links with the Royal Society of Biology and other learned societies and many of their activities and events are attended by students.
 The department has its own Biology, Medical and Veterinary Medicine Societies.

 - Regular surgeries and support groups are available to help any student encountering problems with particular topics or skills.
 There are also extended after college surgeries prior to major exams.
 Teacher and student mentor schemes enable students having difficulties to get extra support.